khalid-hussain/shaheen/chap8.md

 face emerged in front his eyes.
 Badr bin Mughira said to the slave girl, "Please thank her on my behalf and ask her to supplicate for me."

-In the evening she learned from her father that the Frontier Falcon had returned to his habitat.
+In the evening, she learned from her father that The Frontier Falcon had returned to his habitat.

-While Ferdinand was making preparations to avenge the Frontier Falcon, he received the news that Sakhra had been captured by Abul Hassan.
+While Ferdinand was making preparations to avenge The Frontier Falcon's victory, he received the news that Sakhra had been captured by Abul Hassan.
 He immediately ordered all his governors and chiefs to make preparations.
 His spies, disguised as Jewish merchants kept him posted of Abul Hassan's objectives.
-He had a huge cross installed at the gate of his palace and pledged in front of Castile's public that he won't rest until he had that cross installed on the gate of Al-Hamra.
+He had a huge cross installed at the gate of his palace and pledged in front of Castile's public that he wouldn't rest until he had that cross installed on the gate of Al-Hamra.
 Every noble in the kingdom followed his example.
 Then people from every corner of the kingdom would come to Castile and would swear not to sheath their swords until Granada was conquered.

-One day a Jew of Granada came to Ferdinand and presented him a letter.
-After reading the letter Ferdinand said to the emissary, "You have done us a great service and if you can take a reply back to Granada then you will be handsomely rewarded."
+One day, one of Granada's Jews came to Ferdinand and presented him a letter.
+After reading the letter, Ferdinand said to the emissary, "You have done us a great service and if you can take a reply back to Granada then you will be handsomely rewarded."

 The Jew replied, "I will do this service with the utmost pleasure."